-Grant Application Deadline - March 1, 2021 Research on Excellence and Innovation in Teaching and Learning
+Grant Application Deadline for 2023-24 to be announced Research on Excellence and Innovation in Teaching and Learning

 - Teaching Effectiveness Framework Applications:

 a.
 Outcomes of applying any of the seven Teaching Effectiveness Framework domains.
 These outcomes may include preliminary evidence on feasibility, the achievement of student learning outcomes, closure of student achievement gaps, link to and evidence of impact on student or peer feedback and experiences, student performance in follow-on courses, and other results related to TEF domains application.

 b.
 Pilot evidence of best practices in the application of the TEF in the annual review process, to support professional development efforts, and to provide a basis for faculty mentoring in the area of teaching excellence.
 Outcomes may include the feasibility of goal setting related to the TEF, the impact of goal setting on student learning outcomes, preliminary evidence of model framework for unit head-faculty annual goal setting, evaluation, and mentoring, or additional outcomes related to supporting faculty’s teaching effectiveness.

 - Inclusive Pedagogy: Evidence of the influence Inclusive Pedagogy practices have on student learning outcomes.
 These outcomes may include evidence of achievement of student learning outcomes, closure of student achievement gaps, student or peer feedback, student performance in follow-on courses, or additional outcomes related to adopting Inclusive Pedagogy practices in the teaching learning environment.